THE HISTORY OF PENGUIN BOOKS

 The Spectator described Pelicans as "of enormous importance in the struggle to overcome economic restrictions to knowledge".
 Pelicans as an institution had arrived, supporting the widespread growth of adult education by, for example, the Workers Education Association and Women's Institutes.

 Allen developed relationships with many well known authors, printing their books - later sometimes in batches of 10 volumes, each with 100,000 copies - thus Penguin might issue a million books for one author.
 Penguin did this with Agatha Christie, G. B. Shaw, D.H.
 Lawrence, H.G.
 Wells and others.
-There were well know authors who had their books published in Pelican. Élie Halévy, Julian Huxley, James Jeans, Clive Bell and Arnold Bennett.
+There were many well known authors who had their books published in Pelican: Élie Halévy, Julian Huxley, James Jeans, Clive Bell and Arnold Bennett.

 5. GROWING THE BUSINESS - PENGUIN SPECIALS